-A completed evaluation form (from supervisor) is due three days before the end of the exam period.
+- A completed Evaluation Form (pdf) (from supervisor) is due three days before the end of the exam period.

 Students registered for any of these courses are expected to participate in one class over the course of the semester.
-During this class which will be held at the end of the semester, prior to exam week, each student will give a five-10 min power point presentation.
-This is an opportunity for students to learn about different opportunities in the dietetics, nutrition and food science field.
+During this class which will be held at the end of the semester, prior to exam week, each student will give a 10 minute power point presentation.
+This is a chance for students to learn about different opportunities in the dietetics, nutrition and food science field.
 It is also a time for students to share their own experiences and to hear about the experiences of other student interns.

 The supervisor at your placement will recommend a grade as part of the written Evaluation (pdf) completed at the end of the semester.
 It is up to Marcia Bristow to submit your final grade.
-Your written assignment and oral presentation will not be assigned a grade.
-However, the quality of your paper and presentation , as well as your participation in the mandatory presentation class, will influence the grade recommended by your supervisor.
+Your oral presentation will not be assigned a grade.
+However, the quality of your presentation , as well as your participation in the mandatory presentation class, will influence the grade recommended by your supervisor.

-In summary, the following 3 documents and 2 assignments MUST be received electronically by Marcia Bristow in order to receive credit:
+In summary, the following 3 documents and 1 assignment MUST be received electronically by Marcia Bristow in order to receive credit:

 - The Research Practicum Contract (197 and 198) OR the Practicum Contract (274, 295, 196 and 296): due one month after the start of the semester